QUICTester/QUICTester/README.md

 ### Mapper: QUIC-specific Test Harness (quicMapper/)
 #### mapper.py
 - Built from aioquic client library (https://github.com/aiortc/aioquic).
-- Receive abstract input from the Learner and produce concrete input (valid QUIC packet).
+- Receives abstract inputs from the Learner and produces concrete inputs (valid QUIC packets).
-- Send concrete input to the QUIC server.
+- Sends concrete inputs to the QUIC server.
-- Receive concrete output from the QUIC server and extract its abstract output.
+- Receives concrete outputs from the QUIC server and extract its abstract output.
-- Send the abstract output to the Learner.
+- Sends the abstract output to the Learner.

 - **Note: This can be used as a stand alone tool, see --sequence option in the help menu.**
 - Requirements: